faizalrf/documentation/mariadb-enterprise-setup.md

    yum install MariaDB-server
 ```

-Repository is ready, as instructed by the output above, we can now Install the MariaDB 10.6 enterprise on to both of the servers.
+The repository is ready, as instructed by the output above, we can now Install the MariaDB 10.6 enterprise on both of the servers.

 We need to install `MariaDB-server` and `MariaDB-backup` for all the servers running MariaDB